Introduction to Students and Parents

-The 2019 Curriculum Guide is designed to help students to choose subjects that will support them to achieve success and assist them in their life after school.
-At Mount Barker High School we are committed to providing an education that supports and challenges students to achieve their dreams and aspirations.
+The 2020 Curriculum Guide is designed to help students choose subjects that will support them to achieve success in their life after school.
+Mount Barker High School is committed to providing an education that supports and challenges students to achieve their dreams and aspirations.

 The curriculum at Mount Barker High School is aligned with both state and national expectations for all schools.
 In addition, a number of specific programs are offered which meet the particular needs of our school community.

-In keeping with the Melbourne Declaration Educational Goals for Young Australians (2008), we aim to promote and to lead world's best practice for curriculum delivery, assessment and improve the educational outcomes for all students.
+In keeping with the Melbourne Declaration on Educational Goals for Young Australians (2008), we aim to promote and lead the world's best practice for curriculum delivery and assessment to improve the educational outcomes for all students.

-This curriculum guide describes the curriculum offered in Years 8 to 12 at Mount Barker High School.
+This Curriculum Guide describes the curriculum offered in Years 8 to 12.
 Subject selection at the secondary level is very important in shaping future pathways and links between school, further study and the world of work.

 When choosing courses students should select subjects that:

-- Provide background knowledge they need for the future
+- provide background knowledge they need for their future;

-In addition to our traditional subjects, we support students with a 55 minute weekly lesson dedicated to teaching skills behind Positive Education.
-These skills are used to help students improve their wellbeing and are also designed to highlight each student's Character strengths.
-During our course counselling process, the school uses our students character strengths to help select the most appropriate courses for them.
+In addition to our traditional subjects, we support students with a 55-minute weekly lesson dedicated to teaching skills behind Positive Education.
+These skills help students improve their wellbeing and are also designed to highlight each student's Character Strengths.
+During our course counselling process, the school uses our students Character Strengths to help select the most appropriate courses for them.

-I hope the information contained in this curriculum guide is useful and invite students and parents to utilise the school's subject counselling and other support services to assist our students to make the best decisions about their future pathways.
+I hope the information contained in this Curriculum Guide is useful and I invite students and parents to utilise the school's subject counselling and other support services to assist our students to make the best decisions regarding their future pathways.